 Alternatives to CQT: Guilty Knowledge Test (GKT)

 The Guilty Knowledge Test (GKT), also known as the Concealed Information Test, is another polygraph technique that aims to detect whether an examinee possesses knowledge about a crime or event that only the perpetrator would know.
-Unlike CQT, which relies on comparing responses to relevant and control questions, GKT presents the examinee with a series of multiple-choice questions, each containing one correct answer (known only to the guilty party) and several plausible but incorrect options.
+Unlike CQT, which relies on comparing responses to relevant and control questions, GKT presents the examinee with a series of multiple-choice questions, each containing one correct answer (known only to the guilty party) and several plausible but incorrect options Nothing fancy..

 Limitations and Controversies

 Despite its use in various settings, the polygraph test is fraught with limitations and controversies.
-One major concern is its accuracy.
+So one major concern is its accuracy.
 Studies on the polygraph's accuracy have yielded conflicting results, with some suggesting it is reasonably accurate and others indicating it is no better than chance.
 The American Psychological Association has noted that there is limited scientific evidence to support the polygraph's validity and reliability.

 Trends and Latest Developments